-25 ft. sleep six and 27 ft front bed models: roadside wall forward of the refrigerator.
+27 ft front bed models: roadside wall forward of the refrigerator.23 ft, 25 ft. front bed and 28 ft. models: under the dinette table.30 ft model is located next to the TV.

-23 ft, 25 ft. front bed and 28 ft. models: under the dinette table.
 The faceplate has a small coax cable jumper running between the hook-ups to complete the cable TV circuit when in use.